EnviroDIY/LearnEnviroDIY/_episodes/07-BeginPart2.md

 ---
 layout: break
-title: "Part 2: Program with ModularSensors"
+title: "Program with ModularSensors"
 break: 0
 ---

+## Part 2: Program with ModularSensors (Episodes 8-13)

-Part 2: Program with ModularSensors (Episodes 7-13) provides exercises to program, test and deploy a monitoring station based on the example code in the ModularSensors library.
+Part 2: Program with ModularSensors, provides exercises to program, test and deploy a monitoring station based on the example code in the ModularSensors library.

 {% include links.md %}